ssbc/go-ssb/README.md

 ?   	go.cryptoscope.co/ssb/plugins/whoami	[no test files]
 ```

-(Sometimes the gossip test blocks indefinitly.
+(Sometimes the gossip test blocks indefinitely.
 This is a bug in go-muxrpcs closing behavior.
 See the _Known bugs_ section for more information.)

 To run the interop tests you need to install the dependencies first and then run the tests.
 Diagnosing a failure might require adding the `-v` flag to get the stderr output from the nodejs process.